CRC-901-On-the-Fly-Computing/Testbed/README.md

 * Finally, the [deployment of the PoC to the Kubernetes cluster](docs/deploy-services-to-k8-cluster.md) is described.

-The PoC code is organized into different Git repositores:
+The PoC code is organized into different Git repositories:

 * This repository: The main code base of the POC, including its web frontend
 * [Ansible-k8cluster](https://github.com/CRC-901-On-the-Fly-Computing/Ansible-k8cluster): A set of [Ansible](https://www.ansible.com/) scripts helping to set up a Kubernets cluster as need by the PoC